 A full-time student normally enrolls for 15-16 credits during a semester.
 Full-time student status is recognized when a student enrolls in a minimum of 12 credit hours during the fall or spring semester and six credit hours during the summer term.
 Some career-technical programs will exceed the normal full-time load due to their clinical responsibilities.
-The Vice President of Student Services must approve student schedules that exceed 19 credit hours during the fall or spring semester and 11 credit hours during the summer term.
+The Vice President of Student Services must approve student schedules that exceed 19 credit hours during the fall or spring semester and 11 credit hours during the summer term, including both credit and non-credit courses.
 A student enrolling in winter intersession or summer intersession is limited to four credit hours.